leafsphp/new-docs/leaf-mvc/v/2.0/core/models.md

 <!-- markdownlint-disable no-inline-html -->
-# 📕 Leaf API Models
+# 📕 leaf MVC Models

 <p class="alert -warning">
-  Leaf API models extend thebase model, so read <a href="/#/leaf/v/2.4.3/core/model">the docs</a> for full functionality.
+  leaf MVC models extend thebase model, so read <a href="/#/leaf/v/2.4.3/core/model">the docs</a> for full functionality.
 </p>

-In Leaf API, we don't really have anything to do with our models: Leaf Core has taken all the trouble out of using models, so all we have to do in Leaf API is to generate the model and include it in our controller.
+In leaf MVC, we don't really have anything to do with our models: Leaf Core has taken all the trouble out of using models, so all we have to do in leaf MVC is to generate the model and include it in our controller.

-Our Models are kept in `App/Models`, but we won't need to create our models manually.
-Leaf API's command line tool covers this for us.
+Our Models are kept in `App/Models`, but we won't need to create our models manually. leaf MVC's command line tool covers this for us.

 <p class="alert -warning">
   Model commands now rely on Aloe CLI instead of the standard Leaf CLI.